Should You Pay Off Your Mortgage?

 Note: This article is part of Morningstar.com's 2020 special report, "Are You Able to Retire?"
 A version of this article originally published in July 2020.

-Just a few months ago, anyone looking for safe fixed-income yields in retirement likely thought things were improving.
-After years of near-zero interest rates dating back to the Great Recession, retirees were able to find certificates of deposit yielding 3%.
+Just a few years ago, anyone looking for safe fixed-income yields in retirement likely thought things were improving.
+After years of near-zero interest rates dating back to the Great Recession, the Fed began to increase interest rates starting in 2015, and retirees were able to find certificates of deposit yielding 3%.

 Fast forward to now: The Federal Reserve has pushed short-term rates to zero as it attempts to mitigate the severity of the pandemic-induced recession.
-Available rates on CDs and high-quality bond funds have tumbled.
+Available rates on CDs and high-quality bond funds remain exceptionally low.

 Where can retirees go for a decent return?
 Maybe it's time to dust off that file folder labeled "mortgage."